 "It's putting a full game together, and we haven't done that," Manning said.
 "We've showed glimpses of good play in series, but we've just got to play that complete game.
 Just finding ways to extend drives, stay consistent, and try to avoid the negative plays."

-Photos from the all-time series between the New York Giants and Atlanta Falcons, which dates back to 1966.
+View rare photos of the all-time series between the New York Giants and Atlanta Falcons.